 Summary

-Canadian social security is primarily focussed on pension and retirement benefits (CPP) but also has an element of Survivors and Disability Insurance, as well as Employment Insurance (EI).
+Canadian social security is primarily focused on pension and retirement benefits (CPP/QPP) but also has an element of Survivors and Disability Insurance, as well as Employment Insurance (EI).
 It is not a comprehensive social security system.

 Details